 The truth is, our bodies are much more complex than that.
-Getting the right amount of carbs, protein, and fat can determine whether you lose, gain, or maintain weight.
+Calories do matter but getting the right amount of carbs, protein, and fat can determine whether you lose, gain, or maintain weight.

 If your diet is too low in protein, for example, you may end up losing muscle mass instead of burning fat.